Josefjosda/Magicmol/README.md

 Update: Model trained with SMILES is provided also in the above link.

-However, we recommend you train the backbone model by yourself and leave it a cup of tea time (approximately 15 min on a single RTX3090) to finish the this (XD) to experience how fast the process is finished.
+However, we recommend you train the backbone model by yourself and leave it a cup of tea time (approximately 15 min on a single RTX3090) to finish this (XD) and experience how fast the process is finished.

 ## But how to run ?